-Genre: Multi-Cart Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1996
+Genre: Multi-Cart Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1996

 It’s been a while since I wrote a review for Sega-16.
 Thinking that it was time again, I realized almost all of my games are already reviewed there.
 But when I saw that the Sonic Classics compilation had been reviewed, I thought that I could review a compilation too, so here is what I chose.

 Classic Collection is a compilation only released in Europe in 1996.
 American and Japanese players weren’t allowed to play this compilation, simply because they didn’t know what was best and had moved on to far inferior consoles, software-wise.
 The compilation has four Drive games.
 Each of them has already been reviewed here at Sega-16, so I will therefore briefly explain the games and give my personal comments on how well they fit into the compilation.